 Taipa is a charming village located south of the Macau Peninsula.
 There you’ll find Cunha Street (Rua do Cunha) and its many Chinese shops and restaurants.

 There’s an excellent Portuguese restaurant just off Rua do Cunha called A Petisqueira.
-This is a great place to try Portuguese favorites like bacalhau and fried clams.
+This is a great place to try Portuguese food favorites like bacalhau and fried clams.
 About a 5-minute walk from here is a complex of five colonial houses known as the Taipa Houses-Museum.
 On display there are various artefacts and exhibits from the Portuguese era.

 Approximate time needed: About 1-2 hours